Learn everything you need to know about section 409A of the internal revenue code. From what is a 409A valuation to 409A methodologies and process.

 Always pass on ego.
 Always.

 That’s all I have.
 Good luck with your hiring.
-I’m excited to see who you bring to Carta.

 ** I once spoke to a venture investor about this and he said the same thing about investment decisions.
 Their partnership doesn’t vote on deals because it produces the least risky investments.
 They prefer seeing a partner with huge conviction over broad consensus.
 They think that produces the most exciting and ambitious deals.